jbinto/bikeways-geojson/README.md

 Github supports rendering GeoJSON according to this post by a Github employee: http://ben.balter.com/2013/06/26/how-to-convert-shapefiles-to-geojson-for-use-on-github/

+**UPDATE:** The file is too complex/big for Github to parse.
+It spins for about 30 seconds and times out.
+Will need to look into how to split it up into more manageable pieces.
+Likely means getting my hands dirty with PostGIS.

 It's 50MB so I had to make a separate repository for this one file.

 ## Details